 Who is this course for?

 The NZAC Intro to Backcountry Skiing Course (IBSC) is a five-day course designed for strong intermediate (or better) skiers with excellent aerobic fitness wanting to get a good grounding in ski touring so they can go experience the winter backcountry by themselves!

 At a minimum, those wishing to register for the IBSC must be capable of:

-- Skiing all the ‘black diamond’ runs on your local ski field confidently.
+- Confidently skiing ALL the ‘black diamond’ runs on your local ski field in ALL conditions.

 - Making turns in heavy wet snow on steep ground.

 - Confidently performing kick-turn on steep ground to get out of trouble if needed.

 - Slide-slip confidently to get down a slope too steep or rocky to turn on.

 - Being fit enough to ski hard for five days in a row.
 The group will be looking for 600-1000m of ascent each day.

 On the IBSC, participants will learn the following: